-Only by employing independent sets of stellar model databases one can assess the real uncertainties in the inferred parameters for resolved and unresolved stellar populations.
-In case of some key stellar input physics, like, i.e., boundary conditions, overshooting, atomic diffusion efficiency, mass loss, it is not yet clear what the best prescription is; to this one has to add current uncertainties on the synthetic spectra used to transform the output of theoretical stellar models into observed quantities like colors, magnitudes, line strengths.
-It is therefore necessary the availability of independent sets of models, computed with the best possible choices of the well established physics, and with various choices for the parameters describing the physical processes not yet well understood.
-It is therefore important that several sets of models are available, computed with the best possible inputs for the well established physics (e.g., equation of state, opacities), and with various choices of the parameters describing the physical processes not yet well understood (e.g., mixing, convection, mass loss).
+Only by employing independent sets of stellar model databases can one assess the real uncertainties in the inferred parameters for resolved and unresolved stellar populations.
+In the case of some key stellar input physics, such as boundary conditions, overshooting, atomic diffusion efficiency, and mass loss, it is not yet clear what the best prescription is; to this one has to add current uncertainties on the synthetic spectra used to transform the output of theoretical stellar models into observed quantities such as colors, magnitudes, and line strengths.
+It is therefore important that several sets of models be available, computed with the best possible inputs for the well-established physics (e.g., EOS, opacities), and with various choices of the parameters describing the physical processes not yet well understood (e.g., mixing, convection, and mass loss).

-The recent literature is rich of updates of stellar model libraries, see, e.g., Bono et al. (2000), Girardi et al. (2000), VandenBerg et al. (2000), Lejeune & Schaerer (2001), Yi et al. (2001) and Castellani et al. (2003); however not all of them cover homogeneously a large range of ages and chemical compositions.
-Over the years, we have published a lot of specialized papers with a series of specific goals, other than addressing the issue of population synthesis techniques.
-We have investigated the effects of improvements in the adopted physical inputs on stellar models (Salaris & Cassisi 1996; Brocato, Cassisi & Castellani 1998; Cassisi et al. 1998, 1999 and references therein); we have compared our low mass isochrones with selected observational constraints from old stars (e.g., Cassisi & Salaris 1997; Salaris & Cassisi 1998; Riello et al. 2003) and obtained estimates of Galactic globular cluster ages (e.g., Salaris, Degl'Innocenti & Weiss 1997; Salaris & Weiss 1998, 1999, 2002), initial He abundance of globular cluster stars (Cassisi, Salaris & Irwin 2003; Salaris et al. 2004), pulsational properties of variable stars (De Santis & Cassisi 1999; Bono et al. 1997).
-This notwithstanding, we have never published an extended and homogeneous set of stellar models covering a large range of stellar masses, chemical compositions and evolutionary phases, suitable for population synthesis analysis as well as for any other kind of investigation making extensive use of stellar evolution models.
+The recent literature is rich with updates of stellar model libraries; see, for example, Bono et al. (2000), Girardi et al. (2000), VandenBerg et al. (2000), Lejeune & Schaerer (2001), Yi et al. (2001), and Castellani et al. (2003).
+However, not all of them cover homogeneously a large range of ages and chemical compositions.
+Over the years, we have published a number of specialized papers with a series of specific goals, other than addressing the issue of population synthesis techniques.
+We have investigated the effects of improvements in the adopted physical inputs on stellar models (Salaris & Cassisi 1996; Brocato et al. 1998; Cassisi et al. 1998, 1999 and references therein); we have compared our low-mass isochrones with selected observational constraints from old stars (e.g., Cassisi & Salaris 1997; Salaris & Cassisi 1998; Riello et al. 2003) and obtained estimates of Galactic globular cluster ages (e.g., Salaris et al. 1997; Salaris & Weiss 1998, 2002; Weiss & Solaris 1999), initial He abundance of globular cluster stars (Cassisi et al. 2003; Salaris et al. 2004), and pulsational properties of variable stars (De Santis & Cassisi 1999; Bono et al. 1997).
+This notwithstanding, we have never published an extended and homogeneous set of stellar models covering a large range of stellar masses, chemical compositions, and evolutionary phases suitable for population synthesis analysis as well as for any other kind of investigation making extensive use of stellar evolution models.

-The main purpose of this work is to fill this gap, by providing an up-to-date and complete set of stellar models for both low-and intermediate mass, and high mass stars up to 10 M{\odot} , spanning a large metallicity regime from metal-poor star systems to super-metal-rich populations.
-Our updated theoretical models are then coupled to a new set of color-transformation and bolometric corrections.
+The main purpose of this work is to fill this gap, by providing an up-to-date and complete set of stellar models for both low-, intermediate-, and high-mass stars up to $10 M{\odot}$ , spanning a large metallicity regime from metal-poor star systems to super-metal-rich populations.
+Our updated theoretical models are then coupled to a new set of color transformation and bolometric corrections.
 In this paper, all theoretical results are based on a scaled solar metal distribution.
-The case of an α -element enhanced metal mixture will be the subject of a forthcoming paper.
+The case of an $\alpha$ -element enhanced metal mixture will be the subject of a forthcoming paper.

 The paper is organized as follows: § 2 summarizes the improvements made to our evolutionary code, while § 3 deals specifically with the difficult problem of the core convection treatment.
 Our standard solar model is briefly discussed in § 4, and the model library is presented in § 5.
-Comparisons with the most used existing isochrone databases, and with selected empirical constraints are discussed in § 6, and § 7, respectively.
+Comparisons with the most used existing isochrone databases, and with selected empirical constraints, are discussed in §§ 6 and 7, respectively.
 A summary and conclusions follow in § 8.